-That will typically fall to the parent who has historically been responsible for providing health insurance for the children, he says, and normally couples will have made that decision based on whichever parent has the better health insurance coverage.
+That will typically fall to the parent who has historically been responsible for providing health insurance for the children.
+Normally, couples will have made that decision based on whichever parent has the better health insurance coverage.

-Payments for those medical expenses that aren't covered by health insurance are divided between the parents.
+Payments for those health care expenses that aren't covered by health insurance are usually divided between the parents.
 In the past, the costs routinely had been shared 50-50, McGinnis says.

 But these days it's more likely that the parents will pay those bills in proportion to their individual incomes.
 So if Dad is the main breadwinner and Mom still works part time, he may pay 80 percent of the cost and she'll pick up the remaining 20 percent.